eikek/publet/doc/src/main/resources/org/eknet/publet/doc/extensions/_ext-content.md

     def newDatabase(name: String): OrientDb

 Databases can only be created once on application startup.
-A listener is registered that will shut down all Orient databases on application exit.
+A listener is registered that will shutdown all Orient databases on application exit.

-For the counter extension and for convenience, there is a database provided you can use: `ExtDb`.
+For the counter extension and for convenience, there is a database created.
+You can access it by using the `org.eknet.publet.ext.ExtDb` singleton.